-To be considered for graduate funding, applications should be received before March 15th for September registration.
+To be considered for graduate funding, applications should be received before April 15th of the year preceding registration.

 DEPARTMENTAL TEACHING ASSISTANTSHIPS

 Departmental teaching assistantships may be awarded for the fall and winter terms.
 Teaching assistants are responsible for teaching support such as undergraduate tutorials, marking for junior level French courses or other duties as determined by the Department Head and Graduate Student Advisor.